 Although NordVPN’s service is there to make sure that the app runs as intended, it doesn’t hurt to give it the old restart treatment.

-- Buy another VPN subscription plan (we recommend Surfshark)
+- Buy another VPN subscription plan.
+We recommend Private internet Access.

-- Download and install the VPN on your PC
+- Download and install Private Internet Access VPN on your PC.

 If nothing seems to do the trick, you may want to try another VPN.

 However, it’s of utmost importance that this other VPN you may try also has obfuscated servers.

 One such VPN that we wholeheartedly recommend is Private Internet Access.

 Not only can it mask VPN traffic with its Multi-Hop (which is essentially the same thing as obfuscated servers), but it also has GPS spoofing.

 - More than 32000 servers in 65 countries

 - Native Multi Hope on all servers while using OpenVPN